dddrrreee/cs140e-24win/labs/13-ss-equiv/README.md

   <img src="images/pi-ss-equiv.jpg" width="700" />
 </p>

 Initially we were going to do today's lab in one shot, but we'll split it across two labs so that:
   1. People can check off from last week since so many people missed.
-  2. You can meet and start doing your project: you should get your project approved today and put in at least a couple hours work getting parts and coordinating.
+  2. You can meet and start doing your project: you should get your project approved today and ideally put in at least a couple hours work getting parts and coordinating.

 The downside is that today is more of a pre-lab since the cool final result will happen thursday.